Trends & best practices

 6. Use session replay technology to understand client’s experience.

-Platforms such as Quantum Metric offer session replay technology that reduce MTTI (mean time to identify) problems.
+Platforms such as Quantum Metric offer session replay technology that reduces MTTI (mean time to identify) problems.
 With session replay, banks & financial institutions can identify hard-to-find UX errors and design flaws.
 Many of these errors or design flaws do not register on other analytics tools.

-UX designers, IT/ops, software engineers, and other stakeholders are able to pair web and native app analytics with Quantum Metric’s high fidelity session replay technology so that they can better understand a user’s every move.
+UX designers, IT/ops, software engineers, and other stakeholders are able to pair web and native app analytics with Quantum Metric’s high-fidelity session replay technology so that they can better understand a user’s every move.

-Quantum Metric’s uniquely secure data capture method, device level encryption, ensures that any personal information is encrypted and secured.
+Quantum Metric’s uniquely secure data capture method, device-level encryption, ensures that any personal information is encrypted and secured.
 Sensitive data is encrypted on your customer’s device, so data is always secured when it is being sent and stored.

 7. Reduce steps to accomplish a task.